brianhigh/computing_bootcamp/R/modular_programming.md

 pkg.name <- paste(Sys.info()['user'], '.', 'bmi', sep = '')
 ```

-Then will remove the temporary build folder, if it exists from previous work.
+Then we remove the temporary build folder, if it exists from our previous work.

 ```r